 Reselling tickets always tends to get a bit of a bad reputation, and it is not difficult to see why.
 It conjures up an image of con artists exploiting fans for a quick profit.
 But ticket reselling doesn’t have to be that way and can be done to help people out.
 If you go through an online ticket reselling platform such as Vivus Hub, you can connect sellers with ticket buyers.
 It can be done in a way that will help you make profits too.

-Going through a platform such as Vivus Reseller will ensure that all rules are followed and provides a secure medium for ticket exchange.
+Going through a platform such as Quest Reseller will ensure that all rules are followed and provide a secure medium for ticket exchange.

 Buying and reselling tickets for profit